Students talking in a library co-working space

 Our Offers and Projects

-The Coordination Office for Virtual Mobility at the Dean’s Office of the Faculty of Humanities serves as a link between teaching staff in the departments and contacts in research and academic management worldwide.
+The coordinator for Virtual Mobility at the School of Humanities serves as a link between teaching staff in the departments and contacts in research and academic management worldwide.

 Our support at a glance: